Ultrastrong magnon-magnon coupling and chiral spin-texture control in a dipolar 3D multilayered artificial spin-vortex ice: Results and Discussion

-Figure \ref{Fig4_chiral}j shows a microstate prepared via an identical field-preparation sequence to fig. \ref{Fig4_chiral}i, but here $\mathbf{H}_{ext}$ is applied along the Broken-Symmetry axis and the macrospin layer is initially programmed in the negative $\hat{x}$ direction.
+Figure \ref{Fig4_chiral}j) shows a microstate prepared via an identical field-preparation sequence to fig. \ref{Fig4_chiral}i), but here $\mathbf{H}_{ext}$ is applied along the broken-symmetry axis and the macrospin layer is initially programmed in the negative $\hat{x}$ direction.
 The observed magnon spectra is very different from the symmetric CW/ACW case.
 The same antiparallel macrospin mode at high frequency is observed, but the lower frequency chiral modes are substantially different.
 Here, at $\mathbf{H}_{ext}=0$ the edge-curvature mode abruptly jumps from a 2.6 GHz in negative field to 5 GHz in positive field, giving a large 2.4 GHz mode discontinuity.
 This occurs as the edge-curvature magnetisation texture is strongly-coupled to a vortex state in the adjacent layer.
 As the vortex goes from its `favourable' (here negative field) to `unfavourable' (positive field) $\mathbf{H}_{ext}$ polarity, the magnetic texture is reconfigured and a corresponding jump in mode-frequency is observed.
-This leads to a broken magnon spectral symmetry defined by the inter-layer coupling, with no such asymmetry observed when $\mathbf{H}_{ext}$ is applied along the Symmetric axis.
+This leads to a broken magnon spectral symmetry defined by the inter-layer coupling, with no such asymmetry observed when $\mathbf{H}_{ext}$ is applied along the symmetric axis.
 This large magnon frequency discontinuity around $\mathbf{H}_{ext}=0$ without an accompanying magnetisation reversal is unprecedented in reconfigurable magnonic systems, with technological implementations including low-field frequency switching and sensing.

 The directionality of this broken spectral symmetry may be programmed by the macrospin layer magnetisation direction.
-Figure \ref{Fig4_chiral}d shows the same preparation and measurement process as \ref{Fig4_chiral}c, here the initial magnetisation of the macrospin layer is initially programmed in the positive $\hat{x}$ direction, opposite to \ref{Fig4_chiral}c.
+Figure \ref{Fig4_chiral}k) shows the same preparation and measurement process as \ref{Fig4_chiral}j), here the initial magnetisation of the macrospin layer is initially programmed in the positive $\hat{x}$ direction, opposite to \ref{Fig4_chiral}j).
 The relative low/high frequency in positive/negative fields are reversed, demonstrating the role of the inter-layer coupling in controlling the magnon spectra field-symmetry breaking.